cloudify-cosmo/cloudify-packager/README.md

 #### Running the containers locally

-A `run` file is provided which allows anyone to run all containers on a local machine.
+A `run` shell script is provided which allows anyone to run all containers on a local machine.
-The `run` file contains everything that's necessary to run Cloudify's Management Environment.
+The script contains everything that's necessary to run Cloudify's Management Environment on a local machine using a local Docker daemon.

+When bootstrapping Cloudify, Cloudify's CLI actually uses the same logic to run the containers using a single method that implements that logic.
+In Cloudify 3.3, this implementation will be removed and replaced with a logic in the Manager Blueprints.

 ### [packman](http://packman.readthedocs.org) configuration

 Packman is used to generate Cloudify's Agent Packages.
 This repository contains packman's configuration for creating the packages.

+In Cloudify 3.3, Packman will no longer be used to generate the agent tar files but rather only to package them into deb/rpm binaries.
+Instead, our [agent-packager](https://github.com/cloudify-cosmo/cloudify-agent-packager) will be used to generate the agent tar files providing a much more streamlined, easy to use interface to create a Cloudify agent.

 #### package-configuration